vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/14_THE_COUNTRYS_MISFORTUNE.md

-As regards mental occupation, though all books or periodicals bearing on current Politics were rigourously excluded, Mr. Tilak could yet command the free use of other books and of writing materials. " Though con- j&ned in a room of 20X12 he could, if he liked, go out hunting with the primeval Aryan warriors in the Rigveda; enjoy the super glory of the Aurora with the Pole-Star at zenith overhead; busy himself with the
+As regards mental occupation, though all books or periodicals bearing on current Politics were rigourously excluded, Mr. Tilak could yet command the free use of other books and of writing materials. " Though con###j&ned in a room of 20X12 he could, if he liked, go out hunting with the primeval Aryan warriors in the Rigveda; enjoy the super glory of the Aurora with the Pole-Star at zenith overhead; busy himself with the